guguji666666/GJS-Sentinel-Tips/Connect AWS to sentinel/Export GuardDuty logs to S3 bucket.md

 Add the following key policy to your KMS key, granting GuardDuty access to your key.
 When editing the key policy, make sure your JSON syntax is valid, if you add the statement before the final statement, you must add a comma after the closing bracket.

+{roleArn}	The ARN of the assumed role you have created for the AWS Sentinel account

 ```json
 {
   "Statement": [